stl-public-meetings/city-scrapers-stl/CONTRIBUTING.md

 We always welcome help researching sources for public meetings.
 Help us answer questions like: Are we scraping events from the right websites?
 Are there local agencies that we're missing?
 Should events be updated manually or by a scraper?

-If there are any public meetings that you would like us to create a scraper for, please fill out [this form](https://airtable.com/shrFCciN4g1CYLK9A) to make request.
+If there are any public meetings that you would like us to create a scraper for, please fill out [this form](https://airtable.com/shrFCciN4g1CYLK9A) to make a request.

 When reviewing scraper requests, we might consider things such as: